It's the Black joy I needed for me and my daughter.

 A Black woman is our Vice President.
 Let me repeat, a Black woman is our Vice President.

 Regardless of your political affiliations, you have to acknowledge the fact that Kamala Harris has made history.
 There has been only one female major party presidential nominee in U.S. history and that was Hillary Clinton in 2016.
 And aside from Kamala, there have been three female major party vice presidential nominees: Democrat Geraldine Ferraro in 1984, Republican Sarah Palin in 2008.

-What happened on November 7th is going to change the possibilities for every Black and brown girl in America.
+This inauguration is going to change the possibilities for every Black and brown girl in America.

 Just as she said in her first speech as Vice President-elect, young children should "dream with ambition, lead with conviction, and see yourselves in a way that others may not simply because they're never seen it before."

 But more than the California senator being a Black woman, she's the daughter of immigrants from India and Jamaica.
 What a time to be alive!
 Over the weekend, I kept thinking about how proud her mother, Shyamala Gopalan, would be if she were alive.
 As a mama, you always want your children to succeed in life, and in many ways, do better than yourself.
 And having your daughter become the first female VP is the height of a proud mama bear.

 I also thought of the sorority that Kamala and I both pledged—Alpha Kappa Alpha, the nation's first sorority created by and for Black women.
 The sorority was founded in 1908 at a time when sororities were not allowing Black women in.
 To be a woman of Alpha Kappa Alpha is to hold your head with pride while fulfilling domestic and international servant-leadership.
 And I know Kamala will do so with distinction and honor.